 How Should I Invest?

 You also need to think about what “ethical” investing means to you.
 Do you want to focus on veganism, such as with companies producing meat alternatives or plant-based food?
 Or, are issues like ethical work practices and commitments to renewable energy also important?
 Therefore, investing ethically will depend on how much you want to avoid companies that go against your beliefs.

-To participate in the ever growing and rapidly evolving vegan investing space, one should consider a broader and more diversified approach to alleviate some of the potential risk, rather than simply trying to choose an individual stock or two.
+To participate in the ever-growing and rapidly evolving vegan investing space, one should consider a broader and more diversified approach to alleviate some of the potential risks, rather than simply trying to choose an individual stock or two.
 At Demand Wealth, we have developed the ‘Demand Cruelty Free’ portfolio for this very purpose.
-It contains cruelty free screened and globally diversified companies that align with your values, risk profile and financial needs.
+It contains cruelty free screened and globally diversified companies that align with your values, risk profile, and financial needs.

 This report is a publication of Demand Wealth.
 Information presented is believed to be factual and up-to-date, but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author as of the date of publication and are subject to change.